Upsonic/gpt-computer-assistant/README.md

 ## Running Tasks

 Define the task and the agent, then combine them and run.
 The Upsonic Server will prepare and run the task.
-This standard method simplifies the use of agents in your SaaS applications or your new vertical AI agents.
+This standard method simplifies the use of agents in your SaaS applications or your new vertical AI agents. 🤖 You are now completely ready to run your first agent.

 ```python
 client.agent(product_manager_agent, task1)